Yepez1997/lyricalgenius/README.md

     - Renders all artists

 ## Code Snippets (Search)
 Life cycle methods in Search.
-Component did mount is critical to retrieve all the songs and artists to filter through.
-Component will receive props was neccesary in order to update the state; based on the props that are fetched from the database
+ComponentDidMount() is critical to retrieve all the songs and artists to filter through.
+ComponentWillReceiveProps(nextProps) was neccesary in order to update the state - based on the props given.
 ```
   componentDidMount() {
     this.props.fetchArtists();